wewang58/ruby-19-centos/README.md

 * **`.sti/bin/`**

-  This folder contains scripts that are run by the [STI](https://github.com/openshift/geard/tree/master/sti):
+  This folder contains scripts that are run by [STI](https://github.com/openshift/geard/tree/master/sti):

   *   **assemble**